 Direct evidence of driving might include:

-- testimony by an arresting officer or a witness who saw you drive,
+- Testimony by an arresting officer or a witness who saw the defendant drive,

-- traffic camera photographs of you behind the wheel at the time the offense occurred, or
+- Traffic camera photographs of someone behind the wheel at the time the offense occurred, or

-- your statements or your admission that you drove.
+- The defendant's statements or admission that he/she drove.

-Sometimes there is no direct evidence that you were driving, particularly when there has been an accident.
-In such a case, the prosecutor will need to rely on circumstantial evidence in order to convict you.13
+Sometimes there is no direct evidence that the defendant was the one who drove the vehicle.
+This is particularly when there has been an accident.
+In such a case, the prosecutor will need to rely on circumstantial evidence in order to secure a conviction.12

 Let's take a closer look at each of these two types of evidence.